ETF Education

 ETFs that invest in markets that share similar economic status or growth trajectory such as emerging markets

-ETFs that invest in the stocks of companies based in a specific country
+ETF that invests in the stocks of companies based in a specific country.

-ETFs that invest in the stocks of companies within a specific industry or sector of the economy such as energy or healthcare
+ETF that invests in the stocks of companies within a specific industry or sector of the economy such as energy or healthcare

-ETFs that invest in a specific theme, such as renewable energy or reshoring
+ETFs that invest in a specific theme or sector, such as renewable energy or reshoring.

 Factors

-ETFs that invest in stocks that exhibit certain characteristics, or "factors", such as value, growth, or dividends
+ETF that invest in stocks that exhibit certain characteristics, or "factors," such as value, growth, or dividends

 ESG

-ETFs that invest in companies that meet certain standards for environmental sustainability, social responsibility, and corporate governance
+ETF that invest in companies that meet certain standards for environmental sustainability, social responsibility, and corporate governance.